angular-schule/website-articles/blog/2025-09-service-decorator/README.md

 }
 ```

-Sounds elegant - at least for our little experiment!
+Sounds elegant, at least for our little experiment!

 ### Conclusion and final thoughts